I played Starfield from Sept 4-10 and beat pretty much the whole game.

 Xander Dunn, 10 Sept 2023

-Bethesda RPGs have played a huge part in my life, all the way back to Morrowind.
+Bethesda RPGs have played a large role in my life, all the way back to Morrowind.
 I played Morrowind, Oblivion, and Skyrim to completion multiple times, the latter two starting on release day.
 I'm known for my Skyrim modding!
 I've been eagerly awaiting Starfield for years.
 If there's one thing I love even more than witches and wizards, it's spaceships, aliens, and AI.
 As I told a friend, why are we doing any of this if not for the sci-fi future?
 That same friend asked for my 10-word review of Starfield: Skyrim in space, disjoint mini-games, sci-fi past, incredible dungeons.

 In general, the classic Bethesda RPG boots-on-the-ground shoot-em-up, traverse dungeons, get loot, rinse and repeat was a lot of fun.
 Most notably, the pirate questline was phenomenal.
 That one gave me the "woah" several times.